eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    ResultSetMetaData may return NULL.

-   The following example shows a stored procedure that returns the value of inOutParam incremented by 1, and the string passed in via inputParam as a ResultSet:
+   The following example shows a stored procedure that returns the value of inOutParam incremented by 1, and the string passed in using inputParam as a ResultSet:

    Example 5.3.
 Connector/J: Calling Stored Procedures
 CREATE PROCEDURE demoSp(IN inputParam VARCHAR(255), \